 By this point, you’ll be ready to cool down, so thankfully your next stop is an ideal spot to take a dip.

-Many regard Tibumana waterfall to be one of the most picturesque in Bali, and we’d have to agree.
-It’s also perfect for swimming thanks to the deep lagoon that lay at the bottom.
+Many regard Tibumana Falls to be one of the most picturesque waterfalls in Bali, and we’d have to agree.
+It’s also perfect for swimming thanks to the deep lagoon at the bottom.

 Tibumana is accessible via an easy 10-minute hike, so it’s suitable for all ages and capabilities.
 The trail leads you through the jungle, making for the perfect mini-adventure for little ones.